 i.
 Attract aviation related businesses to airport property within the fence line.

 ii.
-Implement leasing strategies which are flexible and attractive to tenants yet comply with FAA and TSA requirements.
+Apply leasing strategies which are flexible and attractive to tenants yet comply with FAA and TSA requirements.

 iii.
-Continue to aggressively pursue physical improvements to airport facilities, increase amenities and enhance the customer experience.
+Aggressively pursue physical improvements to airport facilities, increase amenities and enhance the customer experience.

 iv.
-Continue to pursue State, FAA and other funding for development, expansion and preservation of the Airport’s physical facilities, including the extension of Runway 4-22.
+Pursue State, FAA and other funding for development, expansion and preservation of the airport’s physical facilities.

 ii.
 Ensure long term relationships with property developers contain enforceable benchmarks and performance measures.